kyma-project/kyma/docs/03-tutorials/00-serverless/svls-02-create-git-function.md

         secretName: # "git-creds-basic" or "git-creds-key"
     ```

     >**NOTE:** It is recommended to use small repositories to source your git functions.
-Using large multi-repos can cause problems.
+Using large multi-repos can cause problems with function controller stability as it may run out of CPU and i/o resources.

 4. Create a Function CR that specifies the Function's logic and points to the directory with code and dependencies in the given repository.